lenniecottrell/lenniecottrell.github.io/_posts/2021-5-2-Reflections-on-100DaysOfCode.md

 Now I love using React!
 I enjoy building with it, and I would feel comfortable if someone asked me to build something with it.
 I'm obviously still a beginner, but I understand the parts and basic functionality.
 I hope my career involves building with React at some point.

 Coding every day was the most valuable way to have spent my time while I was unemployed.
-Without it I wouldn't have built an app I'm proud of, I wouldn't feel as confident as I do, and
+Without it I wouldn't have built an app I'm proud of, I wouldn't feel as confident as I do, and I probably wouldn't have landed a job as soon as I did.

 ## What I Learned About Myself

-Learning to code has made me address the fact that I have always put product over process, and that holds you back when you're a developer.
-Enjoying coding (which I do!) means enjoying the process.
+Learning to code has made me address the fact that I've always put product over process, and that held me back as a developer.
+Software takes a long time to build, especially by yourself, and enjoying coding (which I do!) means enjoying the process.
 It means enjoying the problems and enjoying the search for solutions; it means enjoying refactoring and improving inefficient code.
 If you spend the whole time focused on the end, you can never enjoy the middle, and the middle is **most of the time**.

-Enjoying the process also means enjoying learning, because learning takes time.
+Enjoying the process also means enjoying learning, because also learning takes a long time.
 I needed to be okay with the discomfort of only understanding something a little bit, and needed to trust that with time, patience, and consistency, a deeper understanding would come.
 I should have known this as an educator and musician, but sometime we need new perspectives to really teach us the deeper truths.

 ## Plans for the next #100DaysOfCode